ltfschoen/jekyll-now/_posts/2016-12-04-React-Relay-GraphQL.md

 ### Relay Framework
+* React allows creation of declarative Views, modelling State for Views (where Views are a function of the Data) (without the transactions to render the Views)
+* Relay is Data managing domain of React apps
+* React makes declarative programming easier for building UIs
+* Relay makes declarative programming easier for Fetching and Mutating Data
 * Builds upon Flux pattern and reduces it into Single Store
 * Relay co-locates Model with View.
 Relay data requirement directly in View to render correctly
 * Data requirements from ViewModel using GraphQL String (of Keys) sent to GraphQL server that provides Values response